PONDERING THE INTERESTS OF

-This Post is a pondering on what might engage the interest of our youngsters, and is certainly NOT a prescription on how they SHOULD spend their free time now that they are back at School after the Summer break, or that we should be grilling them on what's going on!
+Post is a pondering on what might engage the interest of our youngsters, and is certainly NOT a prescription on how they SHOULD spend their free time now that they are less likely to be playing outside given the weather, or that we should be grilling them on what's going on!

 Please see my Post, WHAT ABOUT THE WORK / LIFE BALANCE FOR CHILDREN AND YOUNGSTERS? for some context.

 What does matter is that youngsters are given encouragement, and they can feel the enthusiasm around them at home, during the development of a new interest.
 If they need help in